← All posts

 CutList Plus

-CutList Plus from CW Solutions is a Windows desktop application in development since the late 1990s.
+CutList Plus from CW Solutions is a Windows desktop application going since the late 1990s - the other pay-once desktop route out of OptiCutter's subscription.

 What it does well vs OptiCutter

-• Strong reputation in US woodworking forums.
-Twenty-plus years of word-of-mouth.
+• Twenty-plus years of standing in US woodworking forums.

-• Cabinet edition.
-Face frames, drawer boxes, hardware, edgebanding.
+• A cabinet edition covering face frames, drawer boxes, hardware, and edgebanding.

 Where it falls short vs OptiCutter

-• Aging interface.
-Functional but rooted in an earlier Windows era.
+• An interface that shows its age, functional but rooted in an older Windows era.

-• Pricing tiers confuse.
-Hobbyist, Silver, Gold, Platinum, plus Cabinet variants.
+• A confusing tier ladder - Hobbyist, Silver, Gold, Platinum, plus Cabinet variants.

 Pricing (2026)